SabreTools/MPF/CHANGELIST.md

 - Use internal options instead of external
 - Use Invoke explicitly for delegates
 - Wrap log compression in a thread
+- Do not display invalid credentials on empty

 ### 3.2.4 (2024-11-24)